German Guatemalan: Demography

 In Guatemala, according to the embassy, there are more than 5,000 Germans living permanently in Guatemala, as well as several thousand more of German descent.
 This is the largest German community in Central America.

-It is difficult to know exactly the number of Guatemalans of German descent, counting only in Alta Verapaz, Zacapa and Guatemala City there are a large number of descendants of German (and without other strong areas of Quetzaltenango, Baja Verapaz, El Peten, Sacatepequez and El Progreso).
+It is difficult to know exactly the number of Guatemalans of German descent, counting only in Alta Verapaz, Zacapa and Guatemala City there are a large number of descendants of German (and without other strong areas of Quetzaltenango, Baja Verapaz, El Petén, Sacatepéquez and El Progreso).
 It should be taken into account that in Alta Verapaz and Baja Verapaz many German settlers were mixed with indigenous Q'eqchi' women, and German settlers in the capital and eastern were mixed with mestizo or white/Spanish origin women.
 In conclusion, the number of Guatemalans of full German origin is very low.
-Currently, there are still people with German last names like Winther, Euler, Buechsel, Henstenberg, Quirin, Kouffer,Wellmann, Noack, etc.
+Currently, there are still people with German last names like Winther, Euler, Buechsel, Henstenberg, Quirin, Kouffer, Wellmann, Noack, etc.

-Guatemalans with German ancestry share Spanish language and German.
+Some Guatemalans with German ancestry speak German along with Spanish.
 The majority professes Protestantism or Catholicism followed by those who are Atheists, Agnostics and Jews.
 Many kept German traditions and holidays.
 The descendants of the Gregg and Dieseldorff family still have several fincas in Alta Verapaz where coffee is still grown.